nickrenda/blog/math/post003/content.md

-## The relationship between the Lebesgue decomposition theorems

 Before proceeding let's confuse ourselves with several definitions.

 **Definition 1:** (Absolutely continuous measures) *Suppose $\mu$ and $\nu$ are measures on a measurable space